"Healing is an Act of Communion"

 BA: Human Development with a focus in Developmental Education.

-AAS: Early Childhood Education with a focus on Special Education.
+AAS: Early Childhood Education.

 *Dr. Debi's bachelor's and master's degrees in Human Development were earned at Pacific Oaks College, an institution that "through principles of inclusion and social justice, teaches students to empower others, reduce bias & change attitudes."